Cape Town is a beautiful contradiction

 Summer in the city

-Our summers are long and mild and stretch from September through to March (arguably the mildest month of the year).
+Summers are long and mild and stretch from September through to March (arguably the mildest month of the year).
 Spend your days hanging out on the beach or visiting wine farms then pop to a pavement café for a bite to eat or possibly a club where sun-kissed party people strut their stuff till the wee hours.
-If you’re from the northern hemisphere, you’ll laugh at the locals who swear it’s ‘freezing’ on a 16C winter’s day – for you, our winters are incredibly mild and you’ll love that there are plenty of sunny days in the peak winter months (June, July, August) too.
+If you’re from the northern hemisphere, you’ll laugh at the locals who swear it’s ‘freezing’ on a 16C winter’s day – for you, Cape Town winters are incredibly mild and you’ll love that there are plenty of sunny days in the peak winter months (June, July, August) too.

 It has a rich history